ShubhamAgrawal-13/JigSaw-Puzzle/README.md

 The current problem requires you to only solve Type I problems (i.e. problems where the orientation of the pieces is known).

-You may refer to this paper Solving Jigsaw Puzzles with Linear Programming(!jigsaw.pdf) for implementation details.
+You may refer to this paper[Solving Jigsaw Puzzles with Linear Programming](jigsaw.pdf) for implementation details.

 ![flow image](flow.png)